 The cornerstone of psoriasis treatment is prevention.
 Avoiding certain triggers can prevent psoriasis from flaring up.
 This can help to reduce reliance on over-the-counter and pharmaceutical medications.

 Some prevention tips to keep in mind include:

-- Keeping your stress levels low
+- minimizing stress levels

-- Staying inside as much as possible during the winter, as cold weather can dry the skin
+- staying inside as much as possible during the winter, as cold weather can dry the skin

-- Using a humidifier during the colder months, to help keep the skin moist and prevent outbreaks
+- using a humidifier during the colder months to help keep the skin moist and prevent outbreaks